 For the client machine, we used a desktop class system running Windows Server 2008 R2 Standard.
-The client machine ran a single instance of DS2, which spawned 32 threads on the Intel Xeon E3-1240 and Intel Xeon processor X3450-based servers, and scaled back to 16 threads on the Intel Core 2 Quad Q8400 and Intel Core 2 Duo processor E6400-based servers because these processors were unable to manage the greater workload, and ran 10 searches per order on all servers.
+The client machine ran a single instance of DS2, which spawned 32 threads on the Intel Xeon processor E3-1240 v2 and Intel Xeon processor X3450-based servers but scaled back to 16 threads on the Intel Core 2 Quad processor Q8400-based desktop system because the processor was unable to manage the greater workload, and ran 10 searches per order and a 0.05-second think time on all servers.
 This simulated a realistic business environment.
 We used the default DS2 parameters and setup configuration, with the exceptions we note above and in the DVD Store setup section in the How we tested section of this report.